JamesHoran/kanban-board/README.md

 ## sinc the local db wi the cloud db

 ## test everything in a new git repo using the cloud

+## lint

+## set up project to be hosted on verecel or whatever that is